ThomasWilliamFox/ThomasWilliamFox/README.md

 I am a student at the University of Toronto at the Faculty of Information.

-🔭 My research includes analysis of
+🔭 My research includes analysis of academic research trends as well as community services accesibility.

+🌱 I am currently learning how to build forcasting models to further explore my research.

 <!--
 **ThomasWilliamFox/ThomasWilliamFox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.